 Make sure everyone knows the designated assembly spots in each situation.
-Consider a neighbor’s covered porch if your own home isn’t an option but give them a heads-up you’ll be coming – don’t startle the neighbors if you can avoid it!
+Consider a neighbor’s covered porch if your own home isn’t an option but give them a heads-up you’ll be coming!

-Favorite restaurants or nearby religious buildings are solid rally point options even if they’re closed.
+Favorite restaurants are solid rally points even if they’re closed.
 When deciding on places out of town to gather, identify landmarks or buildings common to every city.
-If communications fail, does everyone know to reunite at the First Baptist Church of whatever city you bug out to?
+If communications fail, does everyone know to unite at the First Baptist Church of whatever town you bug out to?

 Plan for contingencies.
 Consider that situations are often dynamic.
-Step one might simply be to meet in the basement of your house if anything goes wrong.
+Plan A might simply be to meet at home if anything goes wrong.
 Partway home the situation takes a turn, and you end up an hour from the house as emergency personnel block streets and detour traffic.
 Do you have a Plan B?

 There needs to be enough flexibility built into the plan to adapt to the inevitable changes.
 A concrete foundation is imperative, however significant adaptability makes for a stronger overall plan.